zaps166/NFSIISE/README.md

  * spanish,
  * swedish.
 * Run the game.
 Go to Options->Graphics and set all to maximum.
-* On Linux the game saves files in "~/.nfs2se".
-At the first run, "nfs2se.conf" will be copied into "~/.nfs2se".
+* The game settings files are located in "~/.nfs2se" ("%AppData%\.nfs2se" on Windows).
+At the first run the "nfs2se.conf.template" will be copied there.
+You can modify the file if you want to configure the game.
-* If you want to configure the game, go to "~/.nfs2se" directory, edit "nfs2se.conf" and modify what you want.
-* The game crashes without original game data.
+* The game will crash without original game data.

 ## What works: